Harvey Marion LaFollette: Personal life

 Harvey built and lived in Glen Oaks, a 27–room mansion in the center of LaFollette designed by Knoxville architect George Franklin Barber.
 The home on Indiana Avenue is listed in the National Register of Historic Places.
-As his company grew, he travelled extensively and remained close to his extended family.
+As his company grew, he traveled extensively and remained close to his extended family.
 During the glare of the Wisconsin governor's race of 1900, his mother and older brother and sister returned to Primrose with cousin Robert and other family members to visit the old log cabin where Harvey was born and to relive memories of the pioneering days of a half century earlier.
 During the next decade, Harvey and his wife were often in Washington, DC, visiting family members and meeting political allies.
 Vice President Charles W. Fairbanks was a friend from his younger days in Indiana.
 His brother and cousin both moved to the nation's capitol as members of Congress, and he visited them often.
 Later in his life, when the mines no longer produced and his business failed, he returned to his academic roots, corresponding with Abraham Lincoln scholar Louis A. Warren, who wrote The Lincoln and LaFollette Families in Pioneer Drama, a history of the Lincoln and LaFollette families on the Kentucky frontier in the years before Jesse LaFollette and Thomas Lincoln took their families across the Ohio River to settle in Indiana Territory.

 Family

 He was a member of the La Follette family.
 William La Follette was a younger brother.
-Robert M. La Follette, Sr. was his first cousin.
-William Leroy LaFollette, Jr. and Chester La Follette were nephews.
+Robert M. La Follette Sr. was his first cousin.
+William Leroy LaFollette Jr. and Chester La Follette were nephews.
 Suzanne La Follette was a niece.
 Mimi LaFollette Summerskill was a grand niece.
 Her son was political leader Richard L. Wright.
 His only child, Warner Marion LaFollette, predeceased him.
 Harvey was visiting his brother, William, in Colfax, Washington when he died in 1929.
 Both he and William and other LaFollette family members are interred in the Colfax Cemetery in Whitman County, Washington.